 The Lockheed Scandal

-The prosecution took 16 Japanese politicians, including Tanaka.
+The indictment took 16 Japanese politicians, including Tanaka.
 Kodama Yoshio, one of the founders of the LDP, was accused of accepting large payments from Lockheed.
 Tanaka was convicted in a lower court and died in 1993 while appealing to the Japanese Supreme Court.

-Construction scandals and earthquakes in Japan
+Building Scandals and Earthquakes in Japan

-Scandals involving the Shinzo Abe government
+Scandals involving Shinzo Abe's government

-Two ministers of Agriculture, Forestry and Fisheries who followed Matsuoka - Norihiko Akagi and Takehikiko Endo - were forced to resign because of corruption scandals.
+Two ministers of Agriculture, Forestry and Fisheries who followed Matsuoka – Norihiko Akagi and Takehikiko Endo – were forced to resign because of the corruption scandals.
 Endo was forced to step down after just eight days in office.

 Public money for video games and ping pong